tkishel/pe_lookup/README.md

 ## Description

-This module provides a Puppet command `puppet pe lookup` that outputs a class parameter defined in Hiera and/or the Classifier.
+This module provides a Puppet command `puppet pe lookup` that outputs a key (class parameter) defined in Hiera and/or the Classifier.

 ## Setup